tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Harmonize requirements about cipher suite matching: for resumption you need to match KDF but for 0-RTT you need whole cipher suite.
-This allows PSKs to actually negotiate cipher suites. (*).
+This allows PSKs to actually negotiate cipher suites. (*)

-- Explicitly allow non-offered extensions in NewSessionTicket.
+- Explicitly allow non-offered extensions in NewSessionTicket

-- Explicitly allow predicting ClientFinished for NST.
+- Explicitly allow predicting ClientFinished for NST

-- Clarify conditions for allowing 0-RTT with PSK.
+- Clarify conditions for allowing 0-RTT with PSK

 draft-16